 I never had an issue with rabbits until I started getting serious about gardening.
 My fever for growing pretty things began with a patio-potted hibiscus and some colorful coleus one summer and blossomed from there.
 I got hooked.
 I started helping friends and family members with their gardens, and before I knew it I was designing flowerbeds for a handful of clients around town.

 A few years back I got a job reestablishing perennial flowers around a large domicile on Fairfield’s north side.
 The owner of the home remarked that previous gardeners had planted several things, but much of it had petered out.
 That’s weird, I thought—perennials are meant to come back year after year.
 Maybe they suffered a couple hard winters or weren’t suited to the soil type or light conditions?
 And there is a semi-deplorable trend for flower sellers to label certain plants as perennials when in all likelihood, in Iowa, they will behave like annuals (dead as a doornail come winter).
-I’m not trying to trash-talk chain-store grocers or superstores—I’ve had many a success with plants bought from both, but buyer beware.
+I’ve had many a success with plants bought from all kinds of greenhouses, but buyer beware.
 Do your research first if you’re looking for a perennial that acts like a perennial.

 Anyway, I was up for the challenge of this new job, excited to bring some color back to the property, but it wasn’t until after I started putting a few things in the ground that I realized what part of the issue might have been.
 The place was a haven for rabbits.
 Hungry ones.